 Organizational Security Governance (OSG) objectives are critical in providing overall strategic leadership to the security preparedness of an organization (Mishra, 2015).
-OSG is a set of practices responsibilities and used bv management to provide vision and direction to an organization and, in the process managing risks appropriately while optimally using resources available (ISACA Manual, 2012).
-Having the right security strategy requires the right OSG objectives for guidance.
+OSG is a set of responsibilities and practices used by management to provide vision and direction to an organization and, in the process managing risks appropriately while optimally using (ISACA Manual, 2012). resources available Having the right security strategy requires the right OSG objectives for guidance.
 There are situations where security strategies created are not reflective of the values and strengths of the organization.
 OSG objectives provide clarity on "what is it that needs to be managed (Brotby, 2009)" and allow for meaningful management metrics.